LCAV/dsp-labs/docs/linear-prediction/theory.md

 ## Time domain equations

-In the time domain, we can express our produced speech as:
+In the time domain, we can express the produced speech as:

 $$
 x[n] = e[n] + \sum_{k=1}^{p} a_k x[n-k],